Sanix-Darker/sanixdk.xyz/content/index.md

 #### CLI :

+- [castthat](https://github.com/Sanix-Darker/castthat) : broadCast an area of your screen over http network with a single bash script.
 - [toucanor](https://github.com/Sanix-Darker/toucanor) : A 2D 'eat egg' game right into your terminal.
 - [Testa](https://github.com/Sanix-Darker/testa) : Run tests based on comments on your codebase by defining expected input/output.
 - [Ziim](https://github.com/Sanix-Darker/ziim) : From an error traceBack on your terminal to solutions, no browser needed.